RobinRosculete/Warehouse-Organization-System/ReadMe.md

 # **Warehouse Organization System**

-This is a C++ application of a simple Warehouse organization system that keeps track of orders and deliveries.
+The Warehouse Organization System is a C++ application designed to streamline the process of tracking orders and deliveries in a warehouse setting.
+By utilizing a stack data structure and following object-oriented programming principles, this system allows for efficient and organized management of warehouse operations.
 <br />
 <br />

-# **What I Learned**
+# **This project offers the following benefits:**

-- How to implement and use a Stack Data Structure
+- Improved efficiency: The stack data structure allows for quick and easy access to order and delivery information, reducing the time and effort required to manage these processes.
-- Object-Oriented Programming
+- Enhanced organization: The application's object-oriented design promotes clear and organized code, making it easier to maintain and update in the future.